The Melliodora wholesale catalogue includes titles from some of Australia's best independent permaculture authors and musicians.

 Since 1990 Robin has been facilitating and creating one and two week intensive residential courses, training teachers, guiding women’s weekends, designing and leading empowerment and visioning sessions, presenting at conferences and festivals, as well as living, working and sharing with others in community – all in a spirit of empowerment, creativity, joy and holistic growth and learning.

-She is the author of two books, two card games, several kits and resources for groups and facilitators and has produced a CD of guided visualisations set to music.
-She is co-author of several resources and a Training Manual with Skye, has chapters in other books and has had numerous articles and photographs published.
+She is the author of two books, two card games, several kits and resources for groups and facilitators as well as a CD of guided visualisations set to music.
+She is co-author of several resources including the well recognised Manual For Teaching Permaculture Creatively.

 Master dowser with over 30 years experience, Alanna helped to found the New South Wales Dowsing Society in 1984 and is now a patron of the Australian Dowsers Society.
 She is the author of seven books, has made 21 films and has produced several magazines about dowsing in Australia since 1982.